duongntbk/duongntbk/README.md

 Hi, I’m Nguyen Thai Duong, a software developer from Vietnam but is now living and working in Japan.
-I mostly work with C# .Net Core and Python but I'm also interested in developing AI/Machine Learning solutions using Keras/Tensorflow.
+My background is C# .Net Core and Python but nowadays I mostly work with Java and Kotlin.
+I'm also interested in developing AI/Machine Learning solutions using Keras/Tensorflow.

 You can find my LinkedIn profile here.